-If you wrote a review in response to an invitation, we created your profile with the details provided to us by the company who invited you to review them.
-If they used your full name, then that is the username assigned to you automatically on Trustpilot.
-To correct or change your name, see below.
+If you wrote a review in response to an invitation, we created your profile with the details provided to us by the business who invited you to review them.
+If they used your full name, then that’s the username automatically assigned to you on Trustpilot.

-Note: It may take up to 20 minutes for your changes to be visible on Trustpilot
+It can take up to 20 minutes for any changes you've made to appear on Trustpilot.